 The key?
 Making women aware that this is a career opportunity they should consider.
 The women in our ranks serve as ambassadors to qualified candidates because they know better than anyone what it takes to do the job.
-For example, they encourage and mentor high school girls to consider the career through such hands-on experiences as our Pass the Torch and LBJ Fire Academies, and continuing our own physical testing preparation program (FireFit), which is run by one of our female firefighters.
+For example, they encourage and mentor high school girls to consider the career through such hands-on experiences as our Pass the Torch and LBJ Fire Academies, and continuing our own physical testing preparation program (FireFit).
 That program is open to both men and women but we’ve found it to be especially helpful to small-statured individuals going through the hiring process as they prepare physically to compete for the job since it provides techniques, as well as strength training.

 How have we changed through the years with regard to women?
 There are four key areas that include: